BTNeandertha1/BTDiablo/README.md

 ## Characters
 - Stamina is effectively removed as an attribute.
 All items granting stamina have had their stats changed.
 - Walking has the same speed as running.
-You should always have your character walk to retain bonuses to block chance and defence.
+It does not matter wether you run or walk.
 - Greatly improved Attack Rating for all classes (All classes start with 750 AR, was -15 to 20)
 - Doubled the Effect of Strength and Dexterity Bonuses on Weapons